aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

 ## Monorepo support

-In some cases, customers choose to have their bllueprints defined in subdirectories on a monorepo project.
+In some cases, customers choose to have their blueprints defined in subdirectories on a monorepo project.
 In this scenario, the root of the project is not the root of the CDK pipeline.
 A single monorepo can also support multiple subprojects each containing its own pipeline.

 To support this case, customers can specify the relative path of the subdirectory containing the blueprints.